any-docs/css/content/reference/properties/reading-flow/index.md

   - Only affects grid containers.
 The reading order follows the visual order of grid items, row by row, taking the writing mode into account.

 - `grid-order`
-  - Only affects grid containers. if the {{cssxref("order")}} property is applied to any of the container's children, the reading order follows the modified item order.
+  - Only affects grid containers. if the `order` property is applied to any of the container's children, the reading order follows the modified item order.
 If the `order` property is not applied to the grid items, `grid-order` behaves as `normal`.

 - `source-order`
   - Affects grid, flex, and block containers.
-Has no effect on its own — the container's reading order continues to follow the order of elements in the DOM — but allows the reading order to be modified by setting the {{cssxref("reading-order")}} property on the container's children.
+Has no effect on its own — the container's reading order continues to follow the order of elements in the DOM — but allows the reading order to be modified by setting the `reading-order` property on the container's children.

 ## Description